Effect of doping on the electronic structure, orbital-dependent renormalizations, and magnetic correlations in bilayer La$_3$Ni$_2$O$_7$: Conclusion

 \section{Conclusion}

 In conclusion, we presented a comprehensive DFT+DMFT study of the electronic structure and magnetic properties of highly-pressurized La$_3$Ni$_2$O$_{7-\delta}$ upon doping.
 Our results show a sensitive dependence of orbital-dependent band renormalizations upon doping, implying the proximity of the Ni $3d$ states to orbital-dependent localization.
 We found a remarkable reconstruction of the low-energy electronic structure of LNO upon doping, accompanied by the Lifshitz transition(s).
 It is accompanied by a crossover to the self-doping regime characterized by partial occupation of the La $5d$ bands (upon electron doping $x>0.2$), in close similarity to the infinite-layer systems.
 Our analysis suggests possible formation of the spin and charge (or bond) density wave stripes, implying strong spin and charge correlations in LNO.
-We show that this behavor is associated with suppression of the N\'eel $G$-type AFM ordering of the Ni$^{2+}$ ions upon hole doping.
-Most importantly, upon a moderate electron doping of the Ni$^{2.5+}$ ions, e.g., upon oxygen deficiency, we obtain a significant enhancement the strength of magnetic correlations, associated with the Lifshitz transition (due to full occupation of the bonding Ni $3z^2-r^2$ orbitals).
-As a result, we expect a sharp increase of planar spin- and charge-density-wave fluctuations, which are sensitively tuned by doping.
-Our results closely resemble those for the bilayer Hubbard model, which show the boosting of superconductivity as one of the two electron bands approaches the Lifshitz transition and, in particular, when it becomes incipient (e.g., due to doping).
+We show that this behavor is associated with suppression of the N\'eel AFM ordering of the Ni$^{2+}$ ions upon hole doping.
+Most importantly, upon a moderate electron doping of the Ni$^{2.5+}$ ions, e.g., upon oxygen deficiency, we obtain a significant enhancement the strength of magnetic correlations, associated with the Lifshitz transition.
+As a result, we expect a sharp increase of planar spin- and charge-density-wave fluctuations, which are sensitively tuned by doping. {We therefore expect that electron doping, e.g., upon doping LNO with Ce, can enhance a superconducting transition temperature in LNO.} {This result closely resemble that} for the bilayer Hubbard model, which show the boosting of superconductivity as one of the two electron bands approaches the Lifshitz transition and, in particular, when it becomes incipient (e.g., due to doping).
 Our results suggest that spin and charge stripe fluctuations, effectively tuned by doping, play a key role in pressure-driven superconductivity in LNO.